Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 <!--more-->

-This project is an extension of a project I worked on in my High-Dimensional Data Analytics Class under Professor Kamran Paynabar [2], but I take it a step further for this project.
-This project covers tools and tricks that can improve classification tasks for ECG data to detect heart abnormalities, which is vital for the early detection of heart diseases.
+This project is a continuation of an assignment I worked on in my High-Dimensional Data Analytics Class under Professor Kamran Paynabar [[2]](#references), but with a different dataset.
+This project covers tools and tricks that can improve classification tasks for ECG data to detect heart abnormalities [[2]](#references).
+This article showcases the efficacy of applying dimensionality reduction on ECG data and its effects on model performance [[2]](#references).

 ECG data is functional and is considered to be a continuous function.
-In simpler terms, the number of data points for ECG data is dependent on how many times we sample the ECG signal, which can theoretically reach close to infinity!
+In simpler terms, the number of data points for ECG data is dependent on how many times we sample the ECG signal, which can theoretically reach close to infinity [[2]](#references)!
 So, how do we represent this data in a machine-readable format that will not only be quick to compute, but more accurate as well?
 That's what this project aims to talk about!
 Here are the key objectives:

 -  How can we effectively reduce the dimensionality of ECG data?
 -  How do classification models perform on ECG data?